crowdsecurity/cs-wordpress-bouncer/docs/USER_GUIDE.md

 The duration between re-asking Local API about an already checked clean IP.

 Minimum 1 second.
-Note that this setting can not be apply in stream mode.
+Note that this setting cannot be used in stream mode.

 ***